klean2050/tiles_ecg_model/ckpt/README.md

 # How to use pre-trained models

-### Attention

 Please access the latest ResNet checkpoints [here](https://drive.google.com/drive/folders/1L7T-fsCHiyh5XWaA7VyLHxyl_pcEK-Ar?usp=sharing) and copy to `ckpt` folder.

-One can load a pre-trained model for fine-tuning or testing as follows:
+One can load a pre-trained model (here, ResNet) for fine-tuning or testing as follows:

 ```python
 from src.models import ResNet1D